newsapps/jobs/lead-engineer-20170113.md

 Our team is focused on using data to tell important Chicago stories — reporting, analyzing, conceptualizing and building digital maps, charts, diagrams and applications.
 We study our users and tell stories that fit our newsroom’s mission as a watchdog, resource and citizen of Chicago.

-Within this storytelling is a host of tools that have been developed in-house for the last 8 years and, many times, shared with the wider journalist-coder community.
+Within this storytelling is a host of tools that have been developed in-house for the last decade and, many times, shared with the wider journalist-coder community.

 The lead engineer would be central in this role, developing and expanding our toolbox, creating a sustainable DevOps environment and pushing our newsroom into areas it has yet to imagine.
 We are also looking for someone who can help us use technology to crack some of the city’s most important and difficult data sets.